 If you’ve been fairly active with your Google My Business profile, that’s great!
 However, there have been some changes since the pandemic started.
 Here are some temporary updates and changes Google has made so far:

 Bing Local also now has a specific COVID update option as well.
 The Bing Places portal has launched some new features to help your business respond to the COVID-19 pandemic with updates for your customers on your Bing search listing.

 There has been a lot of disruption to regular business operations and there will likely be more to come.
 That’s why it’s crucial for your business to communicate effectively with your current and potential customers through all social media channels, Google My Business, and Bing.

-We’re a print and digital marketing agency located in Burnsville, Minnesota and we’re passionate about helping small businesses.
+We’re a print and digital marketing agency located in Burnsville, Minnesota and we’re passionate about helping businesses.
 Our team of strategists, designers, writers, and developers can help you define your brand and grow your audience.